-You’re going to invest a big portion of your wedding budget on your wedding photographs.
+You’re going to invest a big portion of your wedding budget in your wedding photographs.
 So, how do you make sure they are everything you want them to be?
 How do you have your perfect wedding photos?
-With nearly 10 years of experience, photographing over 160 weddings and elopements, I’ve learned a few things that will make your wedding photography dreams come true.
+With more than 10 years of experience, photographing well over 200 weddings and elopements, I’ve learned a few things that will make your wedding photography dreams come true.

 Light is crucial for photography.
 From the very beginning of the day through to the end, light can make or break photos.
-A beautiful moment can be that much more beautiful in a well lit room.
-So when you are choosing your venues make sure to evaluate the light sources and even plan to incorporate some beautiful ambient light as part of your decor.
+A beautiful moment can be that much more beautiful in a well-lit room.
+So when you are choosing your venues, including where you will get ready for the day, make sure to evaluate the light sources and plan to incorporate some decorative yet strategic ambient light as part of your decor budget.

 Now I know what you might be thinking: “But Shannon-May, isn’t it kind of, part of your job as a professional photographer to worry about the lighting and to create light when there isn’t any?”